 However, that plays into Galicia’s hands as there are fewer tourists and you’re free to explore its incredible natural beauty.

 Places such as A Coruna, Santiago de Compostela and Vigo are unheralded cities in Spain and are definitely worth a visit if you get the chance.
 Galicia has an interesting culture and they even have their own language Gallego!

-Galicia is very different to the rest of Spain and is definitely worth a visit if you want to get away from the crowds on the Meditteranean!
+Galicia is very different from the rest of Spain and is definitely worth a visit if you want to get away from the crowds on the Mediterranean!
 I would include it as part of any Spain travel itinerary!